apollographql/apollo/studio-docs/source/composition-publish-notification.md

 * The value of `supergraphSchemaURL` is a short-lived (24-hour) URL that enables you to fetch the supergraph core schema _without_ authenticating (such as with an API key).
 This field will not be present if there is no valid supergraph schema.

-* The value of `compositionErrors` will be an array of objects of type `CompositionError`.
-These will be present if there were any errors when creating a composition.
+* The value of `buildErrors` will be an array of objects of type `BuildError`.
+These will be present if there were any errors when building the core schema.

 * The value of `variantID` is in the format `graphID@variantName` (e.g., `mygraph@staging`).